A Great Lakes Storm Starts Grindstone City

 The boomtown days were numbered as a new technology was developed.
 Carborundum was discovered in 1893 by E.G. Acheson.
 This silicon powder has a crystal structure like that of diamond and is ideal for cutting, grinding, and polishing.
 Economical to produce, Carborundum started taking the place of grinding stones, and the quarries could no longer be operated at a profit.
 The Grindstone City quarry slid into decline from 1900 and ceased operations in 1930.

 Today Grindstone City is a vacation destination and retirement community.
 Remnants of the town are still visible.
 The General Store is still operating as

 Grindstone City is also known for sports fishing in Lake Huron.
-Charter boat captains take angelers out in the big lake for salmon, lake trout and brown trout, steelhead, walleye, and yellow perch.
+Grindstone City Charter Fishing boat captains take anglers out in the big lake for salmon, lake trout and brown trout, steelhead, walleye, and yellow perch.

 Massive grindstones can still be seen along the shoreline of the long vacant pier that juts out into the lake.
 The natural harbor still looks as it did in the 1830’s when the first grindstone rock was discovered.

 Grindstones can still be seen on the shore north of the city.
 Abandoned stones littered the beach for years.
 People started to pick them up and use them as lawn decorations for their cottages in the Upper Thumb.
 Today only the largest of the old grindstones remain.

 Owners of the Grindstone Quarry and Operations

 |Wallace & Prentiss (aka: Lake Huron Stone Company)||1841|